Economists in the Austrian School approach their analysis by looking at human behavior, and how human action by itself creates and regulates markets.

 Epicureanism was a prominent school of thought among classical philosophers, including empiricists and contractarians such as Cicero and Lucretius.

-Evolutionary psychologists use the underlying concept of natural selection and evolution to study and attempt to explain human behavior and decision-making.
+Evolutionary psychologists use the underlying concept of evolution to study and attempt to explain human behavior and decision-making.

 Existentialist philosophy focuses on the individual.
 Its moral implications, while sometimes criticized, can also have uses for libertarian thought.